chbrown/npm-search-downloads/README.md

 # npm-search-downloads

-Joins the `registry` and `downloads` databases in the http://npmjs.org registry.
+Joins the `registry` and `downloads` databases in the [npmjs.org](http://npmjs.org) registry.

 Install:

-    npm install npm-search-downloads
+    npm install -g npm-search-downloads

 ## E.g.:

-    npm-search-downloads csv | json -C downloads name description | sort -g
+    npm-search-downloads csv

-Many more comments on CouchDB (mostly notes-to-self) on the [NOTES](NOTES.md) page.
+Many more comments on CouchDB (mostly notes-to-self) on the [NOTES.md](NOTES.md) page.

 ## License